Bella Thorne Appears Braless In Dorky Seal Snap, Instagram Is Loving It

 Elsewhere, fans probed the star for her much-anticipated new music.
 She’s set to release a new single “soon,” per her reply to the fan.

 Bella has, however, recently featured in a newly-released track.
 Steve Aoki’s “Do Not Disturb” features Bella.
 The racy and lesbian-themed video sees Bella kiss Canadian YouTuber Gigi Gorgeous.
-With its motel-like setting, bath scenes, and ultra-racy lingerie, the music video for “Do Not Disturb” (seen below) comes with a NSFW.
+With its motel-like setting, bath scenes, and ultra-racy lingerie, the music video for “Do Not Disturb” (seen below) comes with an NSFW.

 Thorne has also caused a stir with her fans for her fast-changing relationship status this year.
 Earlier this year, Bella was in an “open relationship” with both Mod Sun and YouTuber Tana Mongeau, per People.
 Bella has since confirmed on her social media that she isn’t dating Mongeau.
 She is also widely considered to have split from Mod Sun.